 FAA lifts emergency order that slashed flights at 40 major U.S. airports

-The Federal Aviation Administration said Sunday it is lifting all restrictions on commercial flights that were imposed at 40 major airports during the country's longest government shutdown.
+The Federal Aviation Administration said Sunday it was lifting all restrictions on commercial flights that were imposed at 40 major airports during the country's longest government shutdown.

-Airlines can resume their regular flight schedules beginning Monday at 6 a.m.
+Airlines were given permission to resume their regular flight schedules beginning Monday at 6 a.m.
 EST, the agency said.

 The announcement was made in a joint statement by Transportation Secretary Sean P. Duffy and FAA Administrator Bryan Bedford.